Austria

 [2009] Archive in Deutschland, Österreich und der Schweiz.
 Ein Adressenverzeichnis (Münster: Ardey, 2009).
 Book + CD-ROM.

-The publications of the Austrian Historians’ Commission (Österreichische Historikerkommission), which are available and searchable online at http://www.boehlau.at/histkom, are also helpful.
+The publications of the Austrian Historians’ Commission [Österreichische Historikerkommission], which are available and searchable online at http://www.boehlau.at/histkom, are also helpful.
 Furthermore, the following platform is an important and specifically Holocaust-relevant online resource:

-[1995, 1991] Boberach, Heinz (Ed.), Inventar archivalischer Quellen des NS-Staates.
-Die Überlieferungen von Behörden und Einrichtungen des Reichs, der Länder und der NSDAP, 2 Teile, (Munich: Saur, 1991, 1995).
+Among the more traditional research tools, the following guide is worth mentioning: [1995, 1991] Boberach, Heinz (Ed.), Inventar archivalischer Quellen des NS-Staates.
+Die Überlieferung von Behörden und Einrichtungen des Reichs, der Länder und der NSDAP, 2 Teile, (Munich: Saur, 1991, 1995).
 Also included in the commercial database “Deutsche Geschichte im 20.
 Jahrhundert Online: Nationalsozialismus, Holocaust, Widerstand und Exil 1933-1945”, http://db.saur.de/DGO.

 B. Characteristics of the Austrian archival system and specific challenges

 Austria exhibits a highly differentiated archival system without much centralisation.
-In addition to the Federal Archives and its departments (governed by the Bundesarchivgesetz), each of the Austrian Länder has its own State Archive (each governed by the respective state Archivgesetz or statute).
+In addition to the Federal Archives and its departments (governed by the Bundesarchivgesetz), each of the Austrian Bundesländer has its own State Archive (each governed by the respective state Archivgesetz or statute).
 There are over 50 city archives.
 The religious communities in Austria, first and foremost bodies and organisations of the Catholic Church, exhibit a rich array of archival institutions.
 University archives, archives of noble houses (in particular the Liechtenstein archives) and a number of other, mostly topical archives as well as libraries holding archival material also exist.

 C. EHRI identification and description results on Austria